 Originally scheduled to be executed in February, respites were granted to consider their pardon requests.
 Those requests, which challenged the imposition of three death sentences for a single killing, were also rejected.

-Charles Jackson, Charles Miles, and Walter Obey were hanged in the Allegheny County Jail on April 27, 1905.
+Charles Jackson, Charles Miles, and Walter Obey were hanged in the Allegheny County Jail on April 27, 1905, less than a year after having committed murder.
 Jackson and Miles were executed together on the double scaffold.
 After their bodies were cut down, Obey mounted the gallows and was executed.

 The case was unusual in that each defendant was charged with, convicted of, and executed for first-degree murder.
 This is the only case in Allegheny County history in which three people were executed for the same crime and one of only two cases in which three people were convicted of the highest available charges for a single killing.